In this section

 History and Ethos

-When Forest Hill Comprehensive School opened in September 1956, it was a flagship of the London Country Council’s new policy of building comprehensive schools that aimed to break down the previous national policy of selecting children, largely on 11-plus results, to attend grammar, technical or secondary modern schools.
+When Forest Hill Comprehensive School opened in September 1956, it was a flagship of the London County Council’s new policy of building comprehensive schools that aimed to break down the previous national policy of selecting children, largely on 11+ results, to attend grammar, technical or secondary modern schools.

 Today, Forest Hill School remains a thriving and aspirational school providing the highest quality education to young men in south east London.
 And the Headteacher, Mr Sullivan, ensures that the boys continue to learn in a stimulating environment designed to foster initiative, develop creativity and promote self-esteem.

-All students receive exceptional pastoral care, support and guidance to ensure that they both enjoy school and are actively engaged in their learning, developing in them key skills which will serve them well in education and employment…
+All students receive exceptional pastoral care, support and guidance to ensure that they both enjoy school and are actively engaged in their learning, developing in them key skills which will serve them well in education and employment and in future life.